luissian/iSkyLIMS_documentation/massiveSequencing/wetlabManagerConfiguration.md

 *   Initial settings definitions
 *   Protocol and Parameters definitions
 *   Samples parameter definitions
+*   Molecule uses
 *   Commercial Kits used in the laboratory

 ## Initial settings
 This section will show you how to define the initial data that Massive Sequencing module needs as base from where the rest of information is referenced to.
 During the installation already some data are loaded in database, but if you need to add extra information follow the instructions bellow.
 There are 4 type of information that you need to define in the  **initial settings**
 *   Species
 *   Sample Origin